scikit-learn/enhancement_proposals/slep021/proposal.rst

     understanding was that `RandomState` instances are **shared** across clones. `It turns out it's not the case
     <https://github.com/scikit-learn/scikit-learn/issues/26148>`_ and the
     instances are instead copied.
-So a few of the claims made in this SLEP may be slightly confusing.
+So a few of the claims made in this SLEP are wrong, and may be slightly confusing.
 What this SLEP claims is happening for `RandomState` instances is in fact happening only when passing `None`, and `RandomState` instances behave mostly like `int` in CV procedures.

     Nonetheless, a lot of its content is still relevant.
+At the very least, the :ref:`key_use_cases` section may help framing discussions.

     Note: this SLEP is a complete re-write of the abandonned `SLEP 11
     <https://github.com/scikit-learn/enhancement_proposals/pull/24>`_ and